Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Perturbation-Based UQ Metrics

-For the actually sampled token $x_t$ in the generated response, we denote the token probability of $x_t$ as:

 \end{definition} In practice, it is also frequently formed in Negative Log Likelihood (NLL) as: $\mathrm{NLL}(x_t) = -\log \mathrm{P}(x_t)$.
-Besides, another related notion is token entropy.
-Instead of measuring the sampling probability, it measures the dispersion of the next-token's probability distribution over the vocabulary.
+Intuitively, token probability indicates how likely the LLM believes the next token should be $x_t$, reflecting the confidence for generating $x_t$.
+Besides, one related metric is token entropy, which measures the dispersion of the next-token's probability distribution over the vocabulary.